Jarmusch on Cassavetes

 In fiction writing it’s described as having your words disappear so the story is all there is.
 Not that I don’t see value in having a distinct and even overwhelming style: see personal favorites Patrick White and William Gass.
 Not to mention Deadwood.

-but cassavetes is one of those rare collaborative artists who saw himself — or claimed to see himself — as almost more of an organizer, a facilitator. a director, yes, but the actors weren’t his playthings. that’s why exist so exaggerations of how fluid his scripting supposedly was, because he emphasized the value of collaboration. he wanted his whole team’s name up in lights, even the crew. that ceding of control may have been the key to his success.
+But Cassavetes is one of those rare collaborative artists who saw himself — or claimed to see himself — as almost more of an organizer, a facilitator.
+A director, yes, but the actors weren’t his playthings.
+Hence all the talk of how fluid his scripting supposedly was because he emphasized the value of collaboration.
+He wanted his whole team’s name up in lights, even the crew.
+That ceding of control may have been the key to his success.

 That’s why Cassavetes’ signature style is in some sense a partial absence of Cassavetes.

 But that’s not going to stop me from looking closer.